nodegui/svelte-nodegui/docs_src/content/docs/10-routing.md

 #### Specifying a Frame

 Each `<frame>` element has its own navigation stack.
 If you are using multiple frames, you may want to specify in which frame the navigation will occur.
-For example, having a button in the side bar that changes the page in the main area.
+For example, having a button in the sidebar that changes the page in the main area.
 You can do this by adding the `frame` option:

 ```js
 navigate({